- About About

 Policy Policy Positions Model Federal Legislation Download Ending The Federal Conflict Public Comments by ASA Industry Standards Guide to Regulating Industry Standards Reports 2021 State of the States Medical Cannabis in America Cannabis and Cannabis Resin- Critical Review Preparation Document Recognizing Science using the Data Quality Act Data Quality Act Briefs Fact Sheet on ASA's Data Quality Act Petition to HHS ASA Data Quality Act petition to HHS Information on Lawyers and Named Patients in the Data Quality Act Lawsuit

 - News News

 - Join Join

 History of Medical Cannabis in Nevada

-2019 saw Governor Sisolak signed into law AB 132 and AB 192, ending the practice of denying employment predicated on a positive cannabis screening in Nevada.
+2019 saw Governor Sisolak sign into law AB 132 and AB 192, ending the practice of denying employment predicated on a positive cannabis screening in Nevada.
 The bills also allow persons convicted of a cannabis offense prior to state decriminalization efforts to have their records sealed.
-The Governor also signed SB 533 into law in 2019, which created two new regulatory advisory commissions, whose role will be to coordinate and provide recommendations to the Governor and legislature on improvements to the state's cannabis access programs.
+The Governor also signed SB 533 into law in 2019, which created two new regulatory advisory commissions, whose role will be to coordinate and provide recommendations to the Governor and legislature on improvements to the state’s cannabis access programs.
 SB 533 also authorized licensing public consumption facilities subject to local approval, but failed to specifically allow consumption of cannabis at these establishments.
-The Nevada Cannabis Compliance Board was tasked with organizing a study on the viability of consumption lounges, with recommendations expected ahead of the 2021 legislative session.
+The Nevada Cannabis Compliance Board was tasked with organizing a study on the viability of consumption lounges; recommendations were made to legislators who approved the new license type for 2022.